roddyrap/Minesweeper_Gameboy/README.md

 Feel free to submit all bug reports and code changes ideas and requests to the corresponding tabs in GitHub.

 # License
-This project is licensed under the Apache license 2.0.
+This project is licensed under the Apache License 2.0.

 # Attribution
-Game play section provided by Wikipedia under the "Creative Commons Attribution-ShareAlike" License.
+Gameplay section provided by Wikipedia under the "Creative Commons Attribution-ShareAlike" license.
 This is not endorsed by Wikipedia or its writers.